George Tupou V: Accession and coronation

-Following his father's death on 10 September 2006, he was sworn in as King George Tupou V, (Note: The former king, Tāufaʻāhau Tupou IV, in New Zealand, where the local time was 23:34 (10 September), Siaosi was in Tonga, where the time was 00:34 (11 September).
-The new king was sworn in on the 11 September at midday.) which also made him, from a traditional viewpoint, the 23rd Tuʻi Kanokupolu (the overlords of Tongatapu).
+Following his father's death on 10 September 2006, he was sworn in as King George Tupou V, (Note: The previous king died in New Zealand, where the local time was 23:34 (10 September).
+The time in Tonga was an hour ahead, being 00:34 (11 September).
+The new king was sworn in on 11 September at midday.) which also made him, from a traditional viewpoint, the 23rd Tuʻi Kanokupolu (the overlords of Tongatapu).
 He was recognised as a descendant of the sky god Tangaroa.

 The ceremonial aspects of Tupou V's accession took place in July and August 2008.
 These were initially to be held in 2007 after the six-month official mourning period for his father (as required of close relatives) and his own birthday.
 They were also deferred after the 2006 Nukuʻalofa riots as he decided to focus instead on reconstruction of the damaged capital.

 During the week of celebrations, two key ceremonies took place to mark his coronation.
 On 30 July 2008, a Taumafa Kava (royal kava ring) ceremony was held on Malaʻe Pangai, the open space to the east of the Royal Palace.
 During the ceremony, the king sat on a pile of handwoven pandanus mats in an open pavilion facing the sea, while more than 200 Tongan nobles and chiefs dressed in woven skirts and sea shells circled him.
 He wore the traditional Tongan taʻovala (woven mat skirt) and a garland of flowers.
 The ceremony included his formal recognition as the Tuʻi Kanokupolu, and the rightful descendant of King George Tupou I, who united Tonga in the 19th century.
 The ceremony involved having kava, hundreds of baskets of food, and seventy cooked pigs presented to the King and the assembly of chiefs and nobles.

 Later that night, schoolchildren held 30,000 torches to proclaim the coronation in what is known as a tupakapakanava.
 The traditional torch spectacle was held at a spot overlooking the Pacific and is an ancient honour reserved solely for the Tongan sovereign and Royal Family.

 A second, European-style coronation ceremony took place on 1 August 2008 in the Centennial Chapel, Nukuʻalofa.
 Anglican Archbishop of Polynesia Jabez Bryce invested George Tupou V with the Tongan regalia: the ring, sceptre and sword.
 During the culmination of the ceremony, Archbishop Bryce placed the Tongan Crown on the monarch's head.
 Royalty and nobility from around the world were in attendance.